mudit-jain/daily-ai-digest-public/README.md

-# 📬 Daily AI, ML & Math Digest
+# 📬 Weekly AI, ML & Math Digest

-Welcome to the **Daily Digest** — your morning dose of cutting-edge research in data science, machine learning, LLMs, agentic workflows, and applied mathematics.
+Welcome to the **Weekly Digest** — your morning dose of cutting-edge research in data science, machine learning, LLMs, agentic workflows, and applied mathematics.
 This repository publishes a new, richly annotated digest every day, designed to help you stay ahead of the curve without drowning in PDFs.

 ---

 ## 📌 What You'll Find

-Each daily HTML file contains:
+Each Weekly HTML file contains:

 - 🔬 **Latest Papers & Articles**: From arXiv, OpenReview, and other trusted sources.
 - 💡 **Why It Works**: Key mathematical concepts behind the methods.